- There is no smoking in the fields or near any of the buildings.

 - If freezing, a good idea is to place berries on a cookie sheet or tray and place in the freezer.
 Once frozen the berries can be put into whatever size of bag or container you desire.

 - To maintain good flavour, appearance and the highest nutritional value, store strawberries, covered and unwashed in the refrigerator, loosely covered, until ready to eat.
-For best flavour after refrigerating, wash and allow strawberries to reach room temperature before serving.
+For best flavour after refrigerating, allow strawberries to reach room temperature before serving.

 - Just before using, rinse strawberries with caps still attached under a gentle spray of cool water; pat dry with a paper towel.
 Do not remove the green caps before washing.
 The caps prevent water from breaking down the flavour and texture inside the berries.